-Debby was appointed as the Police Chief for the City of Prescott in July of 2016.
-Previously, Chief Black served the City of Glendale for close to 10 years, leaving as Police Chief, and 25 years with the Phoenix Police Department achieving the rank of Assistant Chief.
-Throughout her career Chief Black has extensive experience in patrol, traffic, training, internal investigations, labor relations, public safety communications, tactical operations, community relations, and officer safety and wellness.
+Debby was appointed as the Police Chief for the City of Prescott in July 2016.
+Previously, she served the City of Glendale for nearly 10 years—rising to Police Chief—and spent 25 years with the Phoenix Police Department, attaining the rank of Assistant Chief.
+Throughout her career, Chief Black has extensive experience in patrol, traffic, training, internal investigations, labor relations, public safety communications, tactical operations, community relations, and officer safety & wellness.

-Chief Black earned a Bachelor's Degree in Justice Studies (1986) and a Master’s in Public Administration (1991) from Arizona State University.
-She also has Certificate in Legal Studies from Phoenix College (2012).
-She attended the Harvard University Senior Executives in State and Local Government Program (2000) and the IACP Leadership in Police Organizations Program (2009).
+She earned a B.A. in Justice Studies (1986) and an M.P.A.
+(1991) from Arizona State University, plus a Certificate in Legal Studies from Phoenix College (2012).
+Chief Black completed Harvard’s Senior Executives in State & Local Government Program (2000) and IACP’s Leadership in Police Organizations Program (2009).

 Chief Black and her husband Tim have been married for over 18 years; they have three children and one grandchild.